The title says it all: this post is all about the best small kitchen organization ideas.

-Although my preference is the weave pantry baskets, for some items white plastic ones are more convenient.
-Also I have to admit, the plastic ones are a little more affordable.
+Although my preference is the weave pantry baskets, white plastic ones are more convenient for some items.
+Also, I have to admit; the plastic ones are a little more affordable.

 Am I the only one slightly shocked at the price of those weave pantry baskets?
 I’ve looked around, and it seems that the price is “normal.”

 Cabinet organization ideas

 Even in my tiny kitchen, I have 5 cabinets.
 One is smaller than the other, but still.
 Either how it’s great to make the most of that space.

-In a small kitchen you really need to think this through, and I feel your cabinets are one of the best ways to get super organized and maximize space.
+You really need to think this through in a small kitchen, and I feel your cabinets are one of the best ways to get super organized and maximize space.

-The below is a great example how you can use clear bins to organize your pasta, rice, cereal, oats, nuts and so on.
+The below is a great example of how you can use clear bins to organize your pasta, rice, cereal, oats, nuts, and so on.
 It truly is so much better than just keeping everything in the packaging it came in.

-If you have between 5-10 cabinet staples you use everyday, naturally you place those at the front.
+If you have between 5-10 cabinet staples, you use them every day.
+Naturally, you place those at the front.

-These stackable containers are perfect for food smaller in size.
-For example: lentils, quinoa, small beans etc.
+These stackable containers are perfect for smaller food—for example, lentils, quinoa, small beans, etc.

 I mostly use these containers to store my porridge toppings, for example, chia seed, hemp seed, goji berries, cocoa nibs, and so on.
 The health freaks amongst us surely know what I mean. 🙂

 I love this turntable more than I had expected.
 Although it’s for snacks, I keep my spices and sauces in there.

-It is very convenient if you have small cabinets and don’t always want to look for everything for 10 minutes.
+It is convenient if you have small cabinets and don’t always want to look for everything for 10 minutes.